BirgitSchneider/gerda-mage-sim/UTILS/README.md

 # Command Line Tools
 Collection of scripts used to produce macros or processing ROOT files.
+Run `make` to compile C++ programs.

 * `det-data/`: contains (JSON) files with detectors' informations
 * `READMEsim_temp.md`, `READMEvol_temp.md`: template READMEs to be used in this repository